intelligentplant/IndustrialAppStore.ClientTools.DotNet/docs/data-core-api-client/README.md

 ## Data Core API Availability

-The Industrial App Store defines APIs for app billing, organisation, and user information queries.
+The Industrial App Store defines APIs for app billing and organisation and user information queries.
 These APIs are not available when running in on-premises mode, and attempts to call these APIs will throw errors.
 You must account for these differences yourself.
 The app template referenced above simplifies this task.

 ## Data Core API Authentication and Authorization